alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Repeating a pure calculation may waste work.
 Repeating a command such as sending an email or charging a card may duplicate an action that cannot simply be undone.

+The caller may consume one value or all of them, pause between values, add more deferred operators, or enumerate again.
+Those choices determine which requests are sent, when they are sent, and how often.

+`IEnumerable<decimal>` represents a sequence of values, not a contract for rate limits, delays, retries, partial failures, or repeated requests.
+A custom iterator could enforce a policy, but the type alone would not communicate it.

 The earlier `Maybe` and `Result` implementations map eagerly, while `Enumerable.Select` is deferred.
 Other types and languages make different choices. `Map` is the functor operation; `Pure` and `FlatMap` provide the monadic structure.
 Neither set of laws requires eager or deferred evaluation.
 The implementation and host language determine when and how often the function runs. ([Scala Documentation][2])

 For pure functions, these choices usually affect work rather than meaning.
 They may change performance or termination, but whenever a calculation completes, the same inputs produce the same value without changing anything outside it.